chriseborowski/Polish-verb-conjugator/README.md

 - [x] Support for the past-tense forms of the _-brać_ verbs of the type: _brać (brałem/-łam, brałeś/-łaś, brał/-ła/-ło...)_
 - [x] Support for the past-tense forms of the _(-)wstać_ verbs of the type: _wstać (wstałem/wstałam, wstałeś/wstałaś, wstał/wstała/wstało...)_
 - [x] Support for the past-tense forms of the _-być_ verbs of the type: _być (byłem/byłam, byłeś/byłaś, był/była/było...)_
+- [x] Support for the past-tense forms of the _-szyć_ verbs of the type: _uszyć (uszyłem/uszyłam, uszyłeś/uszyłaś, uszył/uszyła/uszyło...)_
 - [x] Support for the past-tense forms of the _(-)opać_ verbs of the type: _kopać (kopałem/kopałam, kopałeś/kopałaś, kopał/kopała/kopało...)_
 - [x] Support for the past-tense forms of the _(-)spać_ verbs of the type: _spać (spałem/spałam, spałeś/spałeś, spał/spała/spało...)_
 - [x] Support for the past-tense forms of the _-nąć_ verbs of the type: _stanąć (stanąłem/stanęłam, stanąłeś/stanęłam, stanął/stanęła/stanęło...)_